state-less/react-server-docs-md/src/pages/index.md

 ### If you love React you will also love React Server.
 Try it now and discover how **easy** and **fast** it is to build modern and reliable fullstack applications.

 Save real developer time by increasing the speed at which you can deliver mature fullstack services.
-While being exceptional at rapidly prototyping complex business processes it's also meant as a platform for mature services to grow an ecosystem of opensource components for anyone to enjoy.
+While being exceptional at rapidly prototyping complex business processes it's also meant as a platform for open source services to provide an ecosystem of components for anyone to enjoy.

 ### Next.js